dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/store-module.rst

 --------

-The store module houses the different types of data stores supported by rapier.
+The store module houses the different types of data stores supported by the Knora API server.
 At the moment, only triplestores are supported.
 The triplestore support is implemented in the ``org.knora.webapi.store.triplestore`` package.